 Sri Lanka Visa Requirements

-Visitors to Sri Lanka must meet specific requirements to enter the country, depending on their nationality and purpose of visit.
+Visitors to Sri Lanka need to meet certain requirements to enter the country.
+These depend on their nationality and reason for visiting.
 Below are the key details about eligibility, visa types, and necessary documentation.

 Eligibility Criteria

 Travellers wishing to visit Sri Lanka must ensure they meet the eligibility criteria for entry.
 Most foreign nationals are required to obtain a visa or an Electronic Travel Authorization (ETA) before arrival.
-Exemptions exist for citizens of Singapore, the Maldives, and Seychelles, who can enter Sri Lanka for short visits without a visa.
+Citizens of Singapore, the Maldives, and Seychelles can visit Sri Lanka for short trips without a visa.

 Types of Visas